 This popular Florida-inspired cocktail bar boasts signature millennial pink decor in a hybrid indoor/outdoor setting, inventive tropical cocktails, and Little Havana location, plus a must-try brunch every Saturday and Sunday.

-From shooters to cocktails to punch bowls, drinks come in a variety of sizes at Blackbird Ordinary.
-A dark interior combined with the indoor/outdoor space, live music and throw-back hits creates an up-beat take on the where to get one of the city's best mixed drinks.
+From shooters to cocktails to punch bowls, drinks come in various sizes at Blackbird Ordinary.
+A dark interior combined with the indoor/outdoor space, live music, and throw-back hits creates an upbeat take on where to get one of the city's best-mixed drinks.

 Abi Maria Bar & Refuge

 Kendall isn’t exactly known for its abundance of high-quality cocktail bars, but Abi Maria is trying to change that.
 This Downtown Dadeland bar boasts old-school Havana vibes, tropical cocktails named after towns in Cuba, and bites to help soak up all that rum.